top of page

 • B-2 (Tourist Visa)

+In some cases, visa waiver programs may apply.
 These visas allow temporary visits only—not employment or active business operations.

 What You CAN Do on a Visitor Visa